What is Basic Disclosure, And Why is it Important?

 What is a Basic Disclosure?

-A Basic Disclosure is a criminal record check that is conducted by the Disclosure and Barring Service (DBS).
+A Basic Disclosure is a criminal record check conducted by the Disclosure and Barring Service (DBS).
 It is used by employers, recruitment agencies, and other organisations to check the criminal records of potential employees or volunteers.
 It is often referred to as a ‘Basic DBS check’, or simply a ‘Basic check’.

 A Basic Disclosure will show any unspent convictions, cautions, or reprimands that the person has on their record.
-It will not show spent convictions, which are those that have been removed from the person’s record after a certain period of time.

 basic disclosure